 Preventing Alzheimer’s is at the top of the list for many people when considering longevity and healthspan.
 Genetics, as well as environmental factors, play into the susceptibility to this disease of aging.
-While most focus is on the brain, recent research shows points to another key player in Alzheimer’s prevention: the liver!
+While most focus is on the brain, recent research points to another key player in Alzheimer’s prevention: the liver!

 Bile acids, Alzheimer’s, the liver, and brain health: